luciditytech/andromeda/README.md

 1. Copy content of `all.sol` in solidity contract code field
 1. Fill in other fields (constructor arguments should be already filled in)
 1. Click **Verify and Publish**... and your are done!

+In case verification fails, try to set [Optimization] field to `No`.

 ## Licensed under MIT.